deodu/deodu.github.io/_pages/about.md

 ![Exosometrafficking model](/images/Figure3new.jpg)

 (2) Ongoing: The biogenesis of exomere particles.
-I am using CRISPRi-based screening, multiomics turbo-ID labeling, and biochemical analysis to define candidates that regulate the biogenesis of exomere, a type of small particle ranging around 15-30nm.
+I am using CRISPRi-based screening, multiomics turbo-ID labeling, and biochemical analysis to define candidates that regulate the biogenesis of exomere, a type of small particle around 35nm.

 I am also interested in how extracellular vesicles and particles mediate the crosstalk between cancer cells and immune cells.